-An absence of an employee from duty, including any absence of one (1) day or part thereof, (other than an absence authorized by this personnel handbook or by law) that is not authorized in advance by the department head or the employee's supervisor will be deemed absence without leave.
+An absence of an employee from duty, including any absence of one day or part thereof, (other than an absence authorized by this handbook or by law) that is not authorized in advance by the employee's supervisor or department head will be deemed absence without leave.
 Such absence shall be without pay.